 .gitignore files contain a list of files Git should ignore in a local project.
 A .gitignore file commonly appears in the main directory of a project.
 You can ignore single files, multiple files, or folders.

 You may have files that you do not want to include in the main version of your Git repository.
 These files may contain configurations or local variables that are private and should not be seen by other collaborators.

 That’s where the .gitignore file comes in.
 This file allows you to instruct Git to ignore files.

 In this guide, we’re going to talk about what .gitignore is, how it works, and how you can write your own .gitignore file.
 Without further ado, let’s get started!

-What is .gitignore?
+What is a .gitignore File?

 Often, developers want to ignore output folders, hidden system files, and compiled code.
 For instance, if you have a .env file in a repository, you may want to hide it.
 This is because .env files usually contain API keys which you may not want to commit to a repository.